 - The Congressional App Challenge is open to all middle and high school students living or attending school in Minnesota’s Third Congressional District

-- Students may compete individually or in teams of up to four
+- Students may compete individually or in teams of 2-4

 - To be eligible, you must be a middle or high school student at the time of app submission